If you’ve got an app that even tangentially touches NodeJS/NPM (really if you have eyes and ears) you’ve probably seen these.

 Use deterministic operating modes

-results in an interesting set of behaviours
+Running npm install results in an interesting set of behaviours

 Install performs a full dependency resolution which makes it slow.
 This process is necessary if you don’t already have a

-but is entirely superfluous if you do.If dependencies (either direct or indirect) have loose constraints
+package-lock.jsonbut is entirely superfluous if you do.If dependencies (either direct or indirect) have loose constraints

-will update them transparently without prompting.
+installwill update them transparently without prompting.
 This is fine if you intend it, but can be a disaster when security is the aim.

 Arguably this violates the entire point of a lock file but hey.

-which is designed to install exactly what is within the package-lock.json
+NPM offers an alternative install mode called ci which is designed to install exactly what is within the package-lock.json and will fail if it doesn’t match or can’t be installed.

 So for NPM people: